-A04 The importance of Religious Education: aims, rationale and vision for RE in Bath and North East Somerset, Bristol, North Somerset and the London Borough of Haringey
+A04 The importance of Religious Education: aims, rationale and vision for RE in Bath and North East Somerset, Bristol, the London Borough of Haringey and North Somerset

 It offers opportunities for personal reflection and spiritual development.
 It enhances pupils’ awareness and understanding of religions and beliefs, teachings, practices and forms of expression, as well as of the influence of religion on individuals, families, communities and cultures.